TianyuWu-Henry/MLDS400_Group5/README.md

     + **deptinfo.csv and strinfo.csv Analysis**
     + **skstinfo.csv Analysis**

       There is an extra column that is unknown or not in the DB schema given.
-There are 39230145 oberservations/rows and there are 5 columns (SKU, STORE, COST, RETAIL, UNKOWN)
+There are 39,230,145 observations with 5 columns (SKU, STORE, COST, RETAIL, UNKOWN)

       - SKU data reveals that there is a wide range of products represented.
 With SKUs ranging from 3 to 10 million, this suggests a diverse product catalog.
       - The store data provided information about where these products are sold, with store IDs ranging from 100 to 9909, which implies that the products are distributed across a large number of stores.